tcburns24/city_spots/README.md

 This includes:
   * Swear words
   * Sexually charged language
+  * Comments on a person's gender, race, ethnicity, socio-economic background, education, or religion.

 **CONTRIBUTING**<br>
 CitySpots welcomes all developers, novice and experienced, to contribute to the project.
 Before making a contribution, please read the [Contributing Guide](CONTRIBUTING.md).